Table of Contents

-- Slip and falls: Slip, trip, or falls could lead to severe fractures or soft tissue injuries to the muscles, tendons, or ligaments.
+- Slip and falls: Slips, trips, or falls could lead to severe fractures or soft tissue injuries to the muscles, tendons, or ligaments.
 Slip and fall injuries would be dangerous to everyone, especially kids and older people.

 - Improper exercise: Exercising is inevitable to gain a healthy body.
 However, if one attempts unsuitable exercise types to overexert oneself without knowing one’s physical conditions, it could injure the soft tissues.
 Expert advice should be sought before stepping onto any exercise.

-- Workplace accidents: The accidents or mishaps at workplaces like in the construction field or working on height and with heavy objects are possible factors in work-related accidents.
+- Workplace accidents: The accidents or mishaps at workplaces, like in the construction field or working at height and with heavy objects, are possible factors in work-related accidents.
 Exposure to poisonous chemicals in the absence of protective garments is also a cause for such occupational mishaps leading to musculoskeletal impairments.

 In general, these diseases of the tendons and ligaments are influenced by the individual’s age, occupation, activities, trauma, heredity, and lifestyle.
-The effects of musculoskeletal disorders can have great impact on the individual’s daily activities.
+The effects of musculoskeletal disorders can have a great impact on the individual’s daily activities.

-According to the data collated by the Survey of Occupational Injuries and Illnesses (SOII) on days away from work (DAFW), MSD cases are the sole reason for around 30 percent of the employees’ days away from work.
+According to the data collated by the Survey of Occupational Injuries and Illnesses (SOII) on days away from work (DAFW), MSD cases are the sole reason for around 30 percent of employees’ days away from work.
 Laborers working on freight, stock and material movers, nursing assistants, and drivers of heavy trucks have taken more DAFWs due to musculoskeletal disabilities.

 Work-related musculoskeletal disorders (WMSD) are also known as Work-related musculoskeletal injuries (WRMI).
 These injuries cause a considerable amount of employees to be away from work for a long time.
 Most people suffer inflammation due to overexertion of work-related duties, exacerbating painful symptoms.

-When the employees stay away from work, it ensues in loss of income to the employees and loss of productivity to the U.S companies.
-In the U.S, every year, around 2 million workers undergo WMSDs, and around 600,000 workers lose time from work.
+When the employees stay away from work, it ensues in a loss of income for the employees and a loss of productivity for U.S. companies.
+In the U.S., every year, around 2 million workers undergo WMSDs, and around 600,000 workers lose time from work.